jasonHKU0907/UKB_DRP/README.md

 Dementia (Alzheimer's Disease) Risk Prediction Tool based on UK Biobank

 This repository is currently under construction

-Source code will be uploaded later
+Source code will be uploaded and orgnized soon